kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 - If the `id` is between `n` (exclusive) and `successor` (inclusive), return `successor`
 - Otherwise get a node from the finger table, with highest `id` which is lower than the `id` we are looking for.
 This node is called `closest preceding node`, and we call `find_successor` on it with the `id` we are looking for.
 That node will repeat the same process until it finds the successor of the `id`.

-We need to create a function which will check if an id is between 2 nodes, we can add it to `Node` struct.
+We need to create a function which will check if an `id` is between 2 nodes on the ring, we can add it to `Node` struct.

 ```rust
 impl Node {